ucfcs/Spring2019-Group26-Backend/README.md

 ---
 # Running the server

+For all methods requests will be directed to `http://localhost:1337/`

 ## Build/Start the vagrant box and login
 From the terminal `cd` into the project root (you should see a `Vagrantfile`) then run the following commands: